Christmas Gingerbread

 - 2 tbsp ground ginger or add to taste

-- 2 1/2 cups plain flour plus extra
+- 3 1/2 cups plain flour plus extra if mixture is too wet to roll

 Instructions